PrismaPhotonics/HA4DETR/README.md

 ### Windows Build
 Note:
-- You would need to have Nvidia CUDA tool kit version 12.6 or newer to build on Windows.
+- You would need to have Nvidia CUDA tool kit version 12.1 or 12.0 to build on Windows.
 - You would need to have Visual Studio version 2022 or newer to build.
 To build this with `windows` you would need to:
 - Install the `Nvidia` CUDA development toolkit from [Nvidia web site](archive).